ministryofjustice/laa-reusable-github-actions/README.md

 ### Warning

-I have set the job name of the initial workflows as `execution` so that, when you use a header in _your_ repo it will be reflected in the calling path inside your pull request So if you have a pull request workflow file in your repo like so:
+I have set the job name of the initial workflows as `scan` so that, when you use a header in _your_ repo it will be reflected in the calling path inside your pull request So if you have a pull request workflow file in your repo like so:
 ```yaml